European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 The UK’s exit from the EU will not change existing double taxation arrangements.
 These ensure that everyone (not just British citizens) living in a country that has a treaty with the UK will not pay tax in two countries on the same income/gain, and determines which country has primary taxing rights.
 The UK has double taxation agreements with all EU countries which will continue to apply after our exit from the EU.

-Holders of UK driving licences who are resident in an EU country should exchange their UK licences for a driving licence from the EU country they are living in before 12 April, if the UK leaves the EU without a deal.
+Holders of UK driving licences who are resident in an EU country should exchange their UK licences for a driving licence from the EU country they are living in before the UK leaves the EU if there is no deal.
 If you haven’t exchanged your UK licence after our exit from the EU, you will be subject to the domestic laws of that country and how they treat non-EU licence holders, which could mean needing to retake your driving test.
 Many EU Member States only recognise third country licences for up to 6 months.
 EU issued driving licences will continue to be recognised in the UK after our exit from the EU.
 You can find more information on driving licences.

 Motor insurance validity